 Current quota usage

 The quota usage tables show the total quantity of quota shipped by Australia for JAEPA products.
-The tables are updated once a week.
+The tables are updated regularly.

 Apply for a JAEPA quota certificate for honey